Creating a green kitchen: From resource planning to maintenance

 Carpeting in the kitchen is a bad idea; smooth, hard surfaces like linoleum and wood are recommended.
-For more information, consult Green Home Guide’s Flooring Know-How section, where you’ll find architect Marian Keeler’s green flooring recommendations and a buyer’s guide.
+For more information, consult Green Home Guide’s buyer's guide to green floor materials.
 Other recommended healthy flooring materials include bamboo, cork, and tiles made from reclaimed or recycled materials.

 Cabinets are commonly made of particleboard, medium-density fiberboard (MDF), or compressed wood products.
 These materials often contain formaldehyde and adhesives that may offgas for years after installation and cause lung, head, or eye pain.
 Alternatives include formaldehyde-free MDF and panels made of compressed agricultural plant material (such as wheatboard or strawboard).
 If your internal shelves and drawers are in good shape, replacing only cabinet and drawer fronts as needed will save material and money.
 For more advice on building or buying green cabinets, read Green Home Guide’s Ask A Pro articles by green building experts Susan Davis and Tracy A. Stone.

 Countertops take a lot of hard use in the kitchen, and are a specialty of their own.
 In contrast to appliances, the majority of a countertop’s environmental impact occurs during the raw material extraction and manufacturing processes.
 Because of these early impacts, reclaimed materials are environmentally preferable to their new counterparts.
 In addition, reclaimed materials have usually finished offgassing long ago.
-See Green Home Guide’s Countertops Know-How section for a green countertop buyer’s guide.
+See Green Home Guide’s article on choosing kitchen countertops for more information.